frankkramer-lab/aucmedi/docs/getstarted/setup.md

 # Prerequisite

-AUCMEDI is tested and supported on the following 64-bit system: Ubuntu 16.04 or later
+AUCMEDI is tested and supported on the following systems:

-As core langauge
+- 64-bit Ubuntu 16.04 or later
-Python
+- Python 3.8 - 3.10

 AUCMEDI is heavily based on TensorFlow 2: an approachable, highly-productive interface for solving machine learning problems, with a focus on modern deep learning.
 It provides essential abstractions and building blocks for developing and shipping machine learning solutions with high iteration velocity.

-In order to run AUCMEDI
+In order to install AUCMEDI, verify that all requirements are complied and functional.

 # AUCMEDI Installation

 There are three ways to install AUCMEDI which depends on the preferred usage:

-## Install from PyPI (recommended)
+### Install from PyPI (recommended)

 Note: These installation steps assume that you are on a Linux or Mac environment.
 If you are on Windows or in a virtual environment without root, you will need to remove sudo to run the commands below.